 Now that same-sex couples are free to enter into Nevada marriages, the popularity of domestic partnerships have declined.
 But Nevada domestic partnerships are still a viable option for couples — both same- and opposite-sex — who are for whatever reason unwilling to get married.

 Entering into a domestic partnership can provide people with the right to visit their partner in the hospital, make Nevada medical decisions on behalf of the partner, and receive a portion of the partner’s property if they die without a will.
-The parties are advised to consult with separate attorneys to explain their rights as domestic partners and how it differs from marriage.
+The parties are advised to consult with separate attorneys to explain their rights as domestic partners and how it differs from a marriage.

 People who get married or divorced can change their names through their marriage certificate or divorce decree.
 But people who petition the court for a legal name change in Nevada need to file several forms and possibly have the change published in the local paper.
 An attorney can take care of all this paperwork and procedure.